espressif/idf-eclipse-plugin/README.md

 ##### PATH #####
 `/Users/user-name/.espressif/tools/xtensa-esp32-elf/esp32-2019r1-8.2.0/xtensa-esp32-elf/bin:/Users/user-name/.espressif/tools/esp32ulp-elf/2.28.51.20170517/esp32ulp-elf-binutils/bin:/Users/user-name/.espressif/tools/cmake/3.13.4/CMake.app/Contents/bin:/Users/user-name/.espressif/tools/openocd-esp32/v0.10.0-esp32-20190313/openocd-esp32/bin:/Users/user-name/.espressif/tools/ninja/1.9.0/:/Users/user-name/.espressif/python_env/idf4.0_py3.7_env/bin:/Users/user-name/esp/esp-idf/tools:$PATH`

-In the above path, the last segment `$PATH` needs to be replaced with the system environment PATH based on the operating system.
-For example, to get the system environment PATH.
-- In macOS, `$echo $PATH `
-- In Windows, `$echo %PATH%`

 ![](docs/images/2_environment_pref.png)

 # Configuring Toolchains
 We need to tell Eclipse CDT what core build toolchain and CMake toolchain need to be used to build the project.
-However, this will be auto-detected if you've installed the tools using the `Help` > `ESP-IDF Tools Manager` > `Install Tools` option from the Eclipse.
+However, this will be auto-detected if you've installed the tools using the `Espressif` > `ESP-IDF Tools Manager` > `Install Tools` option from the Eclipse.

 If these toolchains are not detected for any reason, please follow the step by step instructions below to add a new toolchain.